-The amendment does not relate directly to public facilities and services.
+The amendment is directed specifically at providing public facilities and services.
 Goal 11 is not applicable.

 Goal 12: Transportation

 To provide and encourage a safe, convenient and economic transportation system.

 The amendment does not relate directly to the development of the city's transportation system.
 The amendment is consistent with Goal 12.